The best areas to live in London

 Hampstead is famous for its village feel, leafy streets and (in our opinion) one of the best parks in London…If not, the world!
 Rental property in the area is highly sought-after and comes at a premium.
 Located in the north London Borough of Camden, Hampstead is a quaint and charming area.

 Foodies will love the excellent selection of gastropubs and upmarket restaurants right on their doorstep.
-Whilst fashionistas will love the independent shopping boutiques.
+While fashionistas will love the independent shopping boutiques.

 Hampstead also has plenty of green space.
-Hampstead Heath offers 320 hectares of greenery and just in case that wasn’t enough, the area boasts numerous picturesque parks including Hampstead Heath and Golders Hill.
+Hampstead Heath offers 320 hectares of greenery, and just in case that wasn’t enough, the area boasts numerous picturesque parks, including Hampstead Heath and Golders Hill.
 You can go from the great outdoors right into the city from Hampstead Heath Station.
-Or look on from afar on Parliament Hill, which offers great views of the city skyline.
+Or look from afar at Parliament Hill, which offers great city skyline views.

 The best areas to live in London – West Kensington W14, Zone 2